We are looking at conducting some employee training. What are the merits of online training or live in-person training?

 An article Online Vs. In-Class Success gives additional resources, information, and helpful tips when determining the “right” training delivery method.

-Get your Employee Training and Development program off to the right start by asking strategic HR inc. to help.
+Get your Employee Training and Development program off to the right start by asking Strategic HR to help.
 We have the expertise to conduct a Needs Assessment and/or to recommend training options for your staff.
 Visit our Training and Development page to learn how we can help you implement a successful training program.